 When you have a new baby the contents of his nappy will become the subject of intense interest.
-Colour, consistency and frequency are all important signs that all’s well in the tummy department.
+Colour, consistency and frequency are all important signs that all's well in the tummy department and there's no horrible conditions like constipation going on.

-But sometimes babies, particularly those who are bottle fed or just starting on solids, can suffer the discomfort of constipation.
+But sometimes babies, particularly those who are bottle fed or just starting on solids, can suffer the discomfort of constipation in babies.
 Here’s what to look out for and what to do if you suspect your baby is constipated and having difficulty doing a poo.

 Constipation in babies isn’t uncommon, but the frequency of bowel movements can vary hugely between one baby and another and the parameters of what’s considered ‘normal’ are wide.
 This can make it confusing for parents who are trying to work out whether their baby is ‘overdue’ a dirty nappy or not.
 Some babies will produce several dirty nappies in a single day, others may only do one or two a week.
 Just because a baby hasn’t had a bowel movement for several days doesn’t mean he’s constipated as long as the poo, when it does come, remains soft.